 4. Stop for a workout at Muscle Beach

 - Price: $10 for a day pass or yearly membership is $200

 Now we are talking about – as a bodybuilder athlete myself, I don’t have to say how much I love this place!
 This is the “Home of Bodybuilding” nestled right in the heart of Venice Beach since 1963.

 This is the complete outdoor gym to work out.
-Some of the biggest names in bodybuilding and film including Franco Columbu, Lou Ferrigno, Arnold Schwarzenegger, and Frank Zane have all called Muscle Beach Venice home, and you can also work out here during your Los Angeles itinerary.
+Some of the biggest names in bodybuilding and film including Franco Columbu, Lou Ferrigno, Arnold Schwarzenegger, and Frank Zane have all been called Muscle Beach Venice home, and you can also work out here during your Los Angeles itinerary.

 PRO-TIP: Muscle Beach Venice is open 7 days a week except for major holidays and rainy days and you can pay $10 for a day pass.

 4. Walk and take some pictures from the Pier in Venice Beach

 - Address: 1600 Harbor Dr. S, Venice, FL 34285

 - Hours: open from 6 a.m. to 12 a.m.

 Located on the southern part of Venice Beach, there is a the1,300-foot concrete fishing pier, built-in 1963.
 The pier offers great views, including watching the surfers which is my favorite thing to do.
 Enjoy a stroll while you appreciate the breathtaking views, and take some beautiful pictures here.
 Occasionally you can see dolphins too.